phcayres/laravel-username/README.md

     </div>
 ```

-That's it all we need to change.
+That's it all we need change.

 ## Testing
 Open a web browser and type the URL to access your new Laravel app.
 Use the ** Register ** link to add a new user or the ** Logon ** link to authenticate an existing user to access the app main page.